wethemajority/MN_DDFA/README.md

 🛑 Donation Disclaimer (Required)

 Change.org may prompt users to donate after signing.
-This has no impact on the DDFA movement.
+This has no impact on the DFA movement.
 Your signature is counted even if you skip the donation prompt.

 This disclaimer is also included on the landing page.